 - (1) Includes any salary amounts voluntarily deferred by the executive officer pursuant to Occidental's Modified Deferred Compensation Plan (MDCP). - (2) For 2019, amounts shown represent the portion of the annual cash incentive award earned pursuant to the company performance portion for the post-acquisition period.
 For Ms. Hollub and Messrs.
 Brown and Burgher, the Compensation Committee determined to settle a significant portion of the annual cash incentive award in time-vesting RSUs in lieu of cash.
-The "Bonus" amount shown includes a portion of the bonus that, in lieu of being paid out in cash, was paid in the form of time-vesting RSUs did not the forms, and \$375,000 for Mr. Burgher.
-For more information regarding the 2019 annual cash incentive award, see "Compensation Discussion and Analysis Elements of the 2019 Compensation Program Annual Cash Incentive" on page []. - regarding the 2019 annual cash incentive award, see "Compensation Discussion and Analysis Elements of the 2019 Compensation Program Annual Cash Incentive" on page [].

-(3) For 2019, amounts shown represent the aggregate grant date fair value of the CROCE, RSU and TSR long-term incentive awards granted to the named executive officers (other than Mr. Brown, who received only an RSU and TSR award).
+The "Bonus" amount shown includes a portion of the bonus that, in lieu of being paid out in cash, was paid in the form of time-vesting RSUs did not the form of time-vesting RSUs annual cash incentive award, see "Compensation of the annual cash are "Compensation of the annual cash incentive award, see "Compensation Discussion and Analysis Elements of the 2019 Compensation Program Annual Cash Incentive" on page 41. - (3) For 2019, amounts shown represent the aggregate grant date fair value of the CROCE, RSU and TSR long-term incentive awards granted to the named executive officers (other than Mr. Brown, who received only an RSU and TSR award).
 The grant date fair value of each of the CROCE and RSU awards equals the target number of stock units granted multiplied by \$67.19, Occidental's closing stock price on the grant date.
-The grant date fair value of the TSR award is calculated based on a Monte-Carlo valuation on the date of grant, determined under Financial Accounting Standard Saord Accounting Standard Codification Topic 718 (FASB ASC 718).
+The grant date fair value of the TSR award is calculated based on a Monte-Carlo valuation on the date of grant, determined under Financial Accounting Standards Board Accounting Standard Codification Topic 718 (FASB ASC 718).
 See Note 14 to the Consolidated Financial Statements in Occidental's Annual Report on Form 10-K regarding assumptions underlying the valuation of the TSR award.
-The maximum values of the grant date for Ms. Hollub, Mr. Lowe, Ms. Backus, Mr. Burgher and Mr. Brown were approximately \$10.8 million, \$2.8 million, \$2.4 million, \$2.1 million and \$3.0 million, respectively.
-As discussed in the CD&A, the 2018 and 2019 CROCE awards for the named executive officers, other than Mr. Brown, who did not receive the CROCE awards were amended and settled in early 2020, see "Compensation Discussion and Analysis Elements of the 2019 Compensation Program Long-Term Incentive Award Program Cash Return on Capital Employed (CROCE) Award" on page [].
-The RSU award has no above-target payout scenario. - For 2019, amounts shown represent the portion of the annual cash incentive award earned pursuant to the company performance portion for the pre-acquisition period and for individual performance (excluding the portion attributable to the company performance portion for the post-acquisition period, which is shown in the "Bonus" column).
+The maximum values of the grant date for Ms. Hollub, Mr. Lowe, Ms. Backus, Mr. Burgher and Mr. Brown were approximately \$10.8 million, \$2.2 million, \$2.2 million and \$3.0 million, and \$3.0 million, and \$3.0 million, and \$3.0 million, and \$4.0 million, and - For 2019, amounts shown represent the portion of the annual cash incentive award earned pursuant to the company performance portion for the pre-acquisition period and for individual performance (excluding the portion attributable to the company performance portion for the post-acquisition period, which is shown in the "Bonus" column).
 For Ms. Hollub and Messrs.
 Brown and Burgher, the Compensation Committee determined to settle a significant portion of the annual cash incentive award in time-vesting RSUs in lieu of cash.
 The "Non-Equity Incentive Plan Compensation" amount shown includes RSUs with a grant date fair value of \$1,265,625 for Ms. Hollub; \$450,000 for Mr. Brown; and \$375,000 for Mr. Burgher.
-For more information regarding the 2019 annual cash incentive award, see "Compensation Discussion and Analysis Elements of the 2019 Compensation Program Annual Cash Incentive" beginning on page []. - (5) The following table shows "All Other Compensation" amounts for 2019 for the named executive officers.
+For more information regarding the 2019 annual cash incentive award, see "Compensation Discussion and Analysis Elements of the 2019 Compensation Program Annual Cash Incentive" beginning on page 41. - (5) The following table shows "All Other Compensation" amounts for 2019 for the named executive officers.
 In accordance with SEC rules, benefits that are generally available to all full-time salaried U.S. dollar employees, such as medical, dental, life insurance, health savings, and flexible spending accounts, are not shown.